 In the past typically one would be rewarded with a possible lower rate for achieving a down payment of 20%.
 However with recent changes in mortgage rules many lenders now have a higher rate for mortgages that are uninsured or uninsurable.

-In the past mortgages were looked at as high ratio (less then 20% down) and conventional (20% or more down).
+In the past mortgages were looked at as high ratio (less than 20% down) and conventional (20% or more down).
 Now mortgages are looked at as insured, insurable and uninsurable.
 Each with a different possible interest rate.

 Let’s review these terms further.